hashchange/backbone.select/readme.md

 ### Events

 If you are working with events a lot, there are a few details which may help.

+- As stated earlier, selections and deselections involving a number of collections and models are treated as atomic.
+Events are delayed until all collections and models have been updated, without select or deselect actions pending.

 - When selected models are added or removed, the collection is updated and the corresponding `select:*` event is fired.
 In its options, the name of the